hjwp/www.obeythetestinggoat.com/content/slow_tests_and_hot_lava.md

 - code tends to be hard to unit test without mocking -- the database, the Django request/response stack, or the template layer, or whatever.

 I've just tended to find that there aren't many places where I find myself spelling out more than 2 or 3 tests for any given function -- in which case, I tend to find, unit tests don't offer any substantial advantage.
 In the example above, there's probably only one two cases, maybe a second one for the case where `setup_temp_storage` raises an exception.

 But what about the fact that integration tests are slow?
 The database is hot lava!
 Isn't it?

 ## The database is, at worst, lukewarm lava

+> NB - this is Django-specific

 Remember, Django uses an *in-memory* Sqlite database when you're running its unit tests.
 It's pretty fast.
 Here's a test suite which hits the DB for some tests and not for others, with 1,000 tests of each:

     :::python
-    # assumes a Car model with a
+    from django.db import models
+    class Car(models.Model):
+        colour = models.TextField()
+        def get_colour(self):
+            return self.colour.capitalize()

     import unittest
     from django.test import TestCase